blgcismt/Calculator/README.md

-# In this repository you can find some projects of my own demonstrating my skills in Python.
+# In this repository you can find some projects of my own demonstrating my skills in various languages.